whossein/uikit-setare/readme.md

-This is a package written for training and practice, the following technologies are used in this package:
+This is a package written for use Setareyek apps, the following technologies are used in this package:

 - React js 18.2
 - Typescript